Efficacy of different endoscopic treatments for gastroesophageal reflux disease: a systematic review and network meta-analysis

 Abstract

-Results: 19 trials comprising 1181 patients were included.
-EBL (MD: -7.75; 95% CrI: -13.90 to -1.44), Stretta (MD: -9.86; 95% CrI: -19.05 to -0.58), and TIF (MD: -12.58; 95% CrI: -20.23 to -4.91) all significantly improved patients' health-related quality of life (HRQL) score with equivalent efficacy, compared with PPIs.
-TIF and EBL achieved equivalent efficacy in reducing PPIs utility (RR: 0.66; 95% CrI: 0.40 to 1.05) and both were significantly superior to other endoscopic interventions (Stretta, EFTP, and EndoCinch).
-Besides, EBL and TIF also could significantly decrease the esophagitis incidence compared with PPIs (EBL (RR: 0.34; 95% CrI: 0.22 to 0.48), TIF (RR: 0.38; 95% CrI: 0.15 to 0.88)).
-In terms of lower esophageal sphincter (LES) pressure, only TIF could significantly increase the LES pressure (MD: 6.53; 95% CrI: 3.65 to 9.40) to PPIs.
-In contrast, TIF was inferior to PPIs in decreasing esophageal acid exposure (MD: 2.57; 95% CrI: 0.77 to 4.36).
+Results: A total of 19 trials comprising 1181 patients were included.
+EBL (mean difference [MD], -7.75; 95% credible interval [CrI], -13.90 to -1.44), Stretta (MD, -9.86; 95% CrI, -19.05 to -0.58), and TIF (MD, -12.58; 95% CrI, -20.23 to -4.91) all significantly improved patients' health-related quality of life score with equivalent efficacy compared with PPIs.
+TIF and EBL achieved equivalent efficacy in reducing PPIs utility (risk ratio [RR], 0.66; 95% CrI, 0.40-1.05) and both were significantly superior to other endoscopic interventions (Stretta, EFTP, and EndoCinch).
+Besides, EBL and TIF also could significantly decrease the esophagitis incidence compared with PPIs (EBL [RR, 0.34; 95% CrI, 0.22-0.48] and TIF [RR, 0.38; 95% CrI, 0.15-0.88]).
+In terms of lower esophageal sphincter (LES) pressure, only TIF could significantly increase the LES pressure (MD, 6.53; 95% CrI, 3.65-9.40) to PPIs.
+In contrast, TIF was inferior to PPIs in decreasing esophageal acid exposure (MD, 2.57; 95% CrI, 0.77-4.36).

-Conclusion: Combining the evidence, EBL and TIF may have comparable efficacy and both might be superior to Stretta, EFTP or EndoCinch in GERD treatment.
+Conclusion: Combining the evidence, EBL and TIF may have comparable efficacy and both might be superior to Stretta, EFTP, or EndoCinch in GERD treatment.

-Keywords: Endoscopy; Fundoplication; GERD; Ligation; Stretta.
+Keywords: Fundoplication; Gastroesophageal reflux disease; Ligation; Stretta.